 Gregory Law PLLC was founded by Myrna Gregory, a native Houstonian.
 Ms. Gregory is admitted to all state courts in Texas as well as the United States District Court for the Southern District of Texas.
 She has over 25 years of experience handling divorce cases.
 She is also fluent in Spanish.

-Kitty L. Crutcher and Melissa Bazan are also attorneys at Gregory Law PLLC.
-Both attorneys are admitted to the Family Section of the State Bar of Texas.
+Melissa Bazan is also an attorney at Gregory Law PLLC.
+She is admitted to the Family Section of the State Bar of Texas.